How to Install an Electrical Transformer

 Electrical Transformer Placing

 When considering the location of the electrical transformer installation, it is important to evaluate all safety codes.
-The installation should not present any threat to normal movement of personnel or equipment.
+The installation should not present any threat to the normal movement of personnel or equipment.
 If the electrical transformer is installed at ground level, it is important to evaluate soil characteristics and soil behavior.

 Poor soil conditions can lead to differential settlements damaging your transformer or electrical connections.
 If the electrical transformer is to be installed over a concrete pad, it must have at least 3,000 psi, with chamfered edges on top of the base extending 20 inches down from each end, and a typical base should be 6 x 7 feet and 12 inches.